jakobhellermann/hades2-tools/README.md

 Rust code for working with Hades II savefiles

 ### `web`
-Web page deployed with github pages with a savefile inspector
+Web page deployed with github pages with a savefile explorer

 ```sh
 cd web